 My contact details appear below.

 I'm based in Castle Douglas, Dumfries and Galloway.
 I'm a qualified mountaineering instructor (MIC) and can guide and instruct rock climbing, winter mountaineering and ski-mountaineering at venues throughout Scotland and northern England.
-In the past I have run climbing sessions and mountaineering courses for individuals and groups, including couples, groups of friends, schools.
-I've also worked in the past with the UK military, TV crews, Mountain Rescue Teams and clubs.
-Have a look at my Go Climbing page for more information and my Courses page for scheduled ski-mountaineering and winter walking courses.
-My wife Linda is also qualified to instruct rock-climbing and summer and winter hill-walking, she works on many of the courses and if I am not around she may be able to help!
+In the past I've run climbing sessions and mountaineering courses for individuals and groups, including couples, groups of friends, schools.
+I've also worked in the past with the UK military, TV crews, Mountain Rescue Teams and climbing clubs.
+Have a look at my Go Climbing page for more information and my Courses page for details of scheduled winter courses.
+My wife Linda is also qualified to instruct rock-climbing and summer and winter hill-walking.
+She works on some of the regular courses and if I'm not around she may well be able to help!

 Get out Climbing !